Nutrition

 8. Milk

-Sometimes, all you need is a warm glass of milk to relax your nerves — but if you're lactose intolerant, you may want to skip this one!
-On the surface, milk feels comforting, like a warm hug, but it’s the amino acid tryptophan inside that makes it one of the best foods to relieve stress.
+Sometimes all you need is a warm glass of milk to relax your nerves — but if you're lactose intolerant, you may want to skip this one.
+On the surface, milk feels comforting, like a warm hug, and it also contains the amino acid tryptophan, which the body uses to help make serotonin, a chemical involved in mood and sleep regulation.

 Milk Is a Good Source Of: